 - Ginger beer (enough to fill the glass)

-- Apple and orange chips, for garnish
+- Dried apple and orange chips, for garnish

 - Gather your ingredients.
-Combine them.
+Combine whiskey alternative, marmalade, and ginger beer.

 - Garnish and serve.
-And save those apple and orange chips for a late-night snack.
+And save those apple and orange chips for a late night snack.

 1. Virgin margarita | Sweet and fruity